CalebEverett/arloader/README.md

 ```
 ### Confirm All Transactions

-Before you creating your tokens, make sure that all of your transactions have been confirmed at least 25 times.
+Before you create your tokens, make sure that all of your transactions have been confirmed at least 25 times.
 Run the command below where `<LOG_DIR>` refers to the automatically created directory in your assets folder that begins with `arloader_`.

 ```
 arloader update-nft-status <LOG_DIR>